wahani/pasterSAE2016/Rmd/dataGeneration.md

 - You can use predefined generators, e.g. for spatially correlated variates, or include univariate random number generators from `R`.
-- `sim_gen` defines the position in the chain. `gen_generic` controls the generation process and accepts any random number generator.
+- `sim_gen` defines the position in the chain. `gen_generic` controls the generation process and accepts any random number generator as argument.
 Also we defined shortcuts like `sim_gen_generic` to be less verbose.
 - In the following you see a definition for drawing numbers from a linear mixed model.
 The response is constructed with an R expression and set by `sim_resp_eq`.